cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Macro/implementation_of_macros.md

 }
 ```

-In this code, `Outer` receives variable names from two `Inner` macros and automatically adds to the class:
+In the above code, `Outer` receives the variable names sent by the two `Inner` macros and automatically adds the following content to the class:

 <!-- code_no_check -->